Sub1nn/Subimart-complete-ecommerce-solution/Readme.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/Sub1nn/ecommerce-v1.git`
+1. Clone the repository: `git clone https://github.com/Sub1nn/Subimart-complete-ecommerce-solution.git`
 2. Navigate to the project directory: `cd ecommerce-v1`
 3. ### Install the dependencies

 - **For UI**: `cd ui && npm install`
 - **For API**: `cd api && npm install`

-4. ### Install the dependencies
+4. ### Run the application

 - **For UI**: `npm run dev`
 - **For API**: `npm run dev`

-5. Open your web browser and visit http://localhost:3000 (or the specified port) to access the app.
+5. Open your web browser and visit http://localhost:5173 (or the specified port) to access the app.

 ## Technologies Used